 Equity

-United Way Equity ChallengeUnited Way of Kankakee and Iroquois Counties is committed to focusing our work on strategic ways to eliminate disparities and other forms of oppression in Kankakee and Iroquois Counties.
+We are committed to focusing our work on strategic ways to eliminate disparities and other forms of oppression in Kankakee and Iroquois Counties.
 We believe our community will be stronger when we work together to make our home equitable.
+Join us in embracing diversity, equity, and inclusion, and together, we can LIVE UNITED for the betterment of every person in every community.

 United Way of Kankakee and Iroquois Counties adopted the United Way of Illinois Equity Challenge 21-week program that encourages Illinois residents to engage in racial equity conversations to gain a deeper understanding about the impact systemic racism and inequity have on our state and in our local communities.
 United, we can help create a stronger, more equitable Illinois economy and stronger, more inclusive Illinois communities.